SACS cable to provide links to cable systems to the US by end-2015

 - Mobile market forecasts for 2015 and 2018.

 The government in recent years has aimed to develop telecom capacity in a bid to diversify the country’s economy and lessen its dependence on offshore crude oil production, which accounts for almost all exports and up to 80% of tax revenue.
 By extending and upgrading telecom networks the government expects businesses to become more efficient and for e-commerce to become a more prominent feature of economic growth.
 In addition, networks will facilitate rural access to education and health care.
-In the World Bank’s ‘Ease of Doing Business Index’ for June 2013 Angola ranked 179th of 189 countries benchmarked.
+In the World Bank’s ‘Ease of Doing Business Index’ for June 2013 Angola ranked 179th of 189 countries benchmarked, falling to 181st in the June 2014 report.

 Competition was also introduced in the underdeveloped fixed-line market, but launch delays and consolidation among the newly licensed players have led to a duopoly in this sector as well between Angola Telecom (AT) and Mercury Telecom.
 After three years of loss-making operations, Telecom Namibia pulled out of its investment in fixed-wireless operator Mundo Startel, citing regulatory obstacles.